 Speak to an Attorney

 While it is possible to set up a living trust on your own, doing so with the assistance of an attorney can give you peace of mind that the documents are valid and correct.
-An estate planning lawyer, like an estate planning lawyer in Gilbert, AZ, may also be able to advise you about how to organize your assets, how much to add to the trust, and what kind of taxes you may have to pay on it.
+An estate planning lawyer may also be able to advise you about how to organize your assets, how much to add to the trust, and what kind of taxes you may have to pay on it.